codewith-mayank/automation-ui-api-suite/K6/README.md

 k6 Stress Testing Suite
 ======================

-This directory contains multiple k6-based load testing scripts for real-world applications and APIs.
+This directory contains multiple k6-based stress testing scripts for real-world applications and APIs.
 Each subfolder represents a dedicated project or endpoint under test.

 Structure